What does an employer do?

 The right of discretion allows the employer the employees to give instructions regarding the work.
 This can be, for example, the place of work and the time and the quality and the method of work.
 The employer must comply with legal requirements and individual agreements.

-The employer has a right to compliance with the, in the contract specified, work performance.
+The employer has a right to comply with the work performance specified in the contract.

 Legally, it is the employer duty to ensure that the work performance is fulfilled in the interest of the company.